Is it too late to stop drinking alcohol for me?

 This is why the saying goes ‘if you want to be sad, live in the past.
 If you want to be worried, live in the future’.

-The only time that exists and will ever exist is now and it is a beautiful gift – that’s why they call it the present.
+The only time that exists and will ever exist is now.
+The present moment is a beautiful gift – that’s why they call it the present.

 To suggest it is ‘too late to stop drinking’ implies that you know for sure when you are going to shuffle off this mortal coil.